 How to Grow and Care for Smoke Bush Plant

-Smoke bush, Cotinus coggygria, is a deciduous shrub or small tree often used as a garden specimen thanks to its beautiful purple-pink smokey plumes and the purple leaves found on some cultivars.
+The smoke bush, also called smoketree, is a deciduous shrub or small tree often used as a garden specimen because of its beautiful purple-pink smokey plumes and the purple leaves found on some cultivars.

 purple smoke bush